mlctrez/goappcreate/README.md

 ## Usage

-* Create a go project configured `go mod init <modulePath>`
+* Create a go project with modules `go mod init <modulePath>`
 * Initialize a git repository
 * Install using `go install github.com/mlctrez/goappcreate@v0.9.0`
 * Execute `goappcreate` in the project folder.
-  * There is only one option, `-dark`, to pull in a modified version of app.css so the loading screen does not flash white.
+  * There is only one option, `-dark`, to use a modified version of `app.css` which overrides the color scheme on the loading screen.
 * Install dependencies using `go mod tidy`
 * Run `make` with no arguments to start the server in dev mode.